-Lower income sites include sites which propose to accommodate units affordable to lower incomes, which also include a portion of rSites in this category are still in TCAC Low Resource census tracts but are outside of the lower-income census tracts and EJ areas shown in purple and blue in Figure 3-7.
+Lower-income sites include sites which propose to accommodate units affordable to lower-incomes, which also include a portion of moderate and above moderate-income units.

+Sites in this category are still in TCAC Low Resource census tracts but are outside of the lower-income census tracts and EJ areas shown in purple and blue in Figure 3-7.